-Since Brexit, British nationals need a valid work or residence permit to live in Switzerland — you cannot simply move as you once could under free movement.
-Health insurance is mandatory from day one (you have 90 days to arrange it but coverage is retroactive), your UK State Pension can be claimed from Switzerland under the bilateral social-security agreement, and the UK-Switzerland double taxation treaty prevents you from being taxed twice on the same income.
-Budget for higher everyday costs than the UK, but also significantly higher salaries.
-This guide walks you through every step — visas, insurance, pensions, taxes, and a settling-in timeline — so nothing falls through the cracks.
+Since Brexit, British nationals need a work or residence permit to live in Switzerland — free movement ended on 1 January 2021.
+Health insurance is mandatory from day one (you have 90 days to arrange it, but coverage is retroactive).
+Your UK State Pension is payable in Switzerland and uprated annually under the bilateral social-security agreement.
+The UK-Switzerland Double Taxation Convention prevents double taxation on the same income.
+Swiss salaries are typically 1.5–2.5× higher than UK equivalents, and despite higher everyday costs, most British professionals end up with substantially more disposable income.
+This guide covers every step: permits, insurance, pensions, taxes, costs, and a practical month-by-month settling-in plan.

 Post-Brexit Visa and Permit Requirements

 Before Brexit, British citizens enjoyed free movement to Switzerland via the bilateral agreements with the EU.
 That ended on 1 January 2021.
-Today, UK nationals are treated as third-country nationals for immigration purposes, which means the process is more structured — but still very achievable if you know the rules.
+UK nationals are now treated as third-country nationals — the process is more structured, but still very achievable if you understand the rules.

 Permit Types for UK Nationals

 Switzerland issues several permit categories.
-The ones most relevant to British expats are:
+The most relevant for British expats:

-• L Permit (Short-term residence): Valid for up to 12 months, tied to an employment contract of the same duration.
+- L Permit (Short-term residence): Valid up to 12 months, tied to an employment contract of the same duration.
 Renewable once.

-• B Permit (Residence): Issued when you have an employment contract of 12 months or longer, or as a self-employed person, or for family reunification.
-Initially valid for one year, renewable annually.
-After 10 years of continuous residence (5 years for some cantons), you may apply for a C Permit.
+- B Permit (Residence): Issued with an employment contract of 12+ months, as a self-employed person, or for family reunification.
+Initially valid for one year, renewed annually.
+After 10 years of continuous residence (5 years in some cantons), you may apply for a C Permit.

-• C Permit (Settlement): Permanent residence.
-Grants full labour-market access and is not tied to an employer.
+- C Permit (Settlement): Permanent residence.
+Full labour-market access, not tied to an employer.

-For most British expats taking up employment in Switzerland, the B Permit is the standard route.
-Your employer will typically initiate the application through the cantonal migration office.
+For most British expats taking up employment, the B Permit is the standard route.
+Your employer typically initiates the application through the cantonal migration office.
+The full permit process — documents, timelines, and cantonal variations — is covered in our Swiss immigration guide.

 Third-Country Quotas

 As a third-country national, your permit is subject to annual quotas set by the Federal Council.
-For 2026, Switzerland has allocated approximately 4,000 B permits and 6,000 L permits for third-country nationals (including UK citizens).
-These quotas can be tight — particularly in cantons with large international employer bases like Zurich, Zug, and Geneva — so it is advisable to secure your employment contract early in the year.
+For 2026, Switzerland has allocated approximately 4,000 B permits and 6,000 L permits for third-country nationals including UK citizens.
+Quotas can be tight in cantons with large international employers — Zurich, Zug, and Geneva in particular — so securing your employment contract early in the year is advisable.

 Your employer must also demonstrate that no suitable Swiss or EU/EFTA candidate was available for the role.
-This labour-market test is a procedural requirement that your employer handles, but it means the process typically takes 6 to 12 weeks from application to approval.
+This labour-market test is handled by your employer, but it means the process typically takes 6–12 weeks from application to approval.

 ETIAS for UK Citizens

-Starting in late 2026, the European Travel Information and Authorisation System (ETIAS) will apply to UK nationals visiting the Schengen area (which includes Switzerland) for short stays of up to 90 days.
-ETIAS is not a visa — it is an electronic travel authorisation, similar to the US ESTA.
-It costs EUR 7, is valid for three years, and can be applied for online.
+Starting in late 2026, the European Travel Information and Authorisation System (ETIAS) will apply to UK nationals visiting the Schengen area (including Switzerland) for short stays of up to 90 days.
+ETIAS is an electronic travel authorisation — similar to the US ESTA, not a visa.
+It costs EUR 7, is valid for three years, and is applied for online.

-Even though Switzerland is not an EU member, it is part of the Schengen area.
-Post-Brexit rules mean you must not overstay the 90-day Schengen limit on tourist visits.
-If you are planning a move, secure your residence permit before arriving, or arrive with a clear timeline to collect your permit within the first 14 days (you must register with your commune within 14 days of arrival).
+Switzerland is part of the Schengen area.
+Post-Brexit rules mean you must not overstay the 90-day limit on tourist visits.
+If planning a move, secure your residence permit before arriving — or arrive with a clear plan to collect your permit within the first 14 days.
+You must register with your commune within 14 days of arrival.

-For a complete overview of the permit application process, timelines, and required documents, see our detailed guide: How to Immigrate to Switzerland: Permits Guide.
+For a full walkthrough of the permit application process, see: How to Immigrate to Switzerland: Permits Guide.

 Healthcare: NHS vs the Swiss System

-One of the biggest adjustments for British expats is the shift from the UK's National Health Service to Switzerland's mandatory private health insurance model.
+One of the biggest adjustments for British expats is moving from the NHS to Switzerland's mandatory private health insurance model.
 The two systems differ fundamentally in funding, access, and cost structure.

 How Swiss Health Insurance Works

-Under the Federal Health Insurance Act (KVG/LAMal), every resident of Switzerland must take out basic health insurance (Grundversicherung) within 90 days of taking up residence.
-Coverage is retroactive to your date of arrival.
-Basic insurance is provided by private, government-regulated insurers — there are about 50 approved providers.
-Every insurer must accept you for basic coverage regardless of your age, health status, or pre-existing conditions.
+Under the Federal Health Insurance Act (KVG/LAMal), every Swiss resident must take out basic health insurance (Grundversicherung) within 90 days of taking up residence.
+Coverage is retroactive to your arrival date.
+Around 50 approved private insurers must accept you regardless of age, health status, or pre-existing conditions.

 You choose a deductible (franchise) between CHF 300 and CHF 2,500 per year.
 After the deductible is met, you pay a 10% co-pay on costs up to CHF 700 per year.
 Premiums are not income-based — they are fixed per plan and vary by canton, insurer, age, and chosen deductible.